hashicorp/consul/website/source/api/session.html.md

 ### Parameters

 - `ns` `(string: "")` - **(Enterprise Only)** Specifies the namespace to query.
-  If not provided, the namespace will be inferred from the request's ACL token, or will default to the `default` namespace.
+  If not provided, the namespace will default to the `default` namespace.
   This is specified as part of the URL as a query parameter.
 Added in Consul 1.7.0.

 - `dc` `(string: "")` - Specifies the datacenter to query.
 This will default to the datacenter of the agent being queried.
 This is specified as part of the